DavidHern0/AstroGenesis/README.md

 AstroGenesis is an ongoing development project that aims to provide a similar experience to the game OGame.
 The main objective of the game is to build and expand a space empire, explore systems and planets, research technologies, and compete with other players.

 ## Features

-Empire management: construct and upgrade buildings, research new technologies, and manage resources.
-Space exploration: send probes to other systems to discover planets and resources.
+Manage your planet:
+- Upgrade mining facilities to earn more resources (/)
+- Build logistics buildings (WIP)
+- Build defenses (WIP)

+Fleet:
+- Build your fleet (/)
+- Send your fleets on resource expeditions (/)
+- Spy on other planets (/)
+- Attack other planets (WIP)
+- Collaborate with other planets (WIP)

+Other:
+- Implement functional AI (WIP)
+- Improve expeditions (WIP)
+- Improve HUD (WIP)

 ## Technologies used

-Laravel: PHP framework for backend development.
+- Laravel: PHP framework for backend development.
-JavaScript (Ajax): used for interactivity and real-time updates.
+- JavaScript (Ajax): used for interactivity and real-time updates.
-HTML (Blade): view templates using the Laravel template engine.
+- HTML (Blade): view templates using the Laravel template engine.
-CSS (SASS): game styles and design.
+- CSS (SASS): game styles and design.
-MySQL: relational database management system.
+- MySQL: relational database management system.

 ## Installation